 - Expand revenue and assets — Some small business scoring methods regard your company’s overall profitability in addition to its debt performance.
 Reinforce these numbers by fortifying your business’s overall financial health.
 Cut costs and increase revenue whenever possible and work to attain assets and collateral.

 These tips will help you strengthen your small business credit score eventually, but it takes time.
-If your credit rating is too weak for conventional financing options, consider the Revenued Business Card, an alternative funding option available to virtually all U.S. businesses.
+If your credit rating is too weak for conventional financing options, consider the Revenued Flex Line, an alternative funding option available to virtually all U.S. businesses.

 We're working on some pretty cool new pieces of content, including tools that will give you insight into your business finances.